BEmagical/seattlekraken/wp-content/themes/dw-minion/README.txt

 Please post your questions in Questions & Answers page or drop us an email to help@designwall.com

 == Changelog ==
+= 1.1.3 =
+* Tweak: Change Layout setting to Align setting in Customize panel.
+* Tweak: Change footer link to nofollow.

+= 1.1.2 =
+* New: Add top-sidebar position.
+* New: Add new setting in Customize function to change color of the left sidebar.
+* Fix: Top menu issue on mobile devices in WordPress 3.8.

 = 1.1.1 =
 * Fix: Remove JS bugs in widgets page.